Delicode/signals_serverside_tracking/serverside_tracking_api.md

 	"position": {
 		"x": number,
 		"y": number
+	},
+	"confidence": 1
 }
-}
 ```

 The position data is centimeters in relation to the origin point in the location.
 The origin is where the "ruler" is placed on the location.
+The confidence value is a float between 0 and 1 describing how confident the data is where 1 is the highest confidence.

 #### When a person is lost